Thoma Bravo buys cybersecurity vendor Proofpoint for $12.3B in cash – TechCrunch

 It also however reported a GAAP net loss of $45.3 million, working out to a loss per share of $0.79.
 That’s narrowed from a net loss of $66.8 million a year ago, but is still a net loss.
 Non-GAAP net income for the first quarter of 2021 was $31.5 million, or $0.49 per share, the company said.

 The acquisition news is coming in the wake of Proofpoint making a number of acquisitions of its own over the years.
 Its deals have included Cloudmark, Weblife, OberserveIT, and Meta Networks, all deals valued in the hundreds of millions of dollars.
-But at the same time, it also facing up against not only a growing pool of cybersecurity competitors, but also cyber threats — exacerbated in no small part by the huge shift the world has seen to cloud services, remote working and more transactions carried out online.
+But at the same time, it is also facing up against not only a growing pool of cybersecurity competitors, but also cyber threats — exacerbated in no small part by the huge shift the world has seen to cloud services, remote working and more transactions carried out online.

 Proofpoint CEO Gary Steele said in a statement the acquisition to go private will allow the company to be “more agile with greater flexibility to continue investing in innovation, building on our leadership position and staying ahead of threat actors.”